jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 Humans have always introduced ambiguity, interpretation, tradeoffs, assumptions, and inconsistency into software development.

-We tolerate humans are non-deterministic; however, we become uncomfortable when AI is non-deterministic.
+We tolerate non-deterministic humans; however, we become uncomfortable with non-deterministic AI.

-It reminds me somewhat of self-driving cars.

-When autonomous systems fail, we often view it as a technological failure.
+When autonomous systems fail, we often view it as a technological failure, such as with self-driving vehicles.
-When humans fail, we often call it an accident.
+When humans fail, we often call it an unfortunate or tragic accident.

 We demand perfection from technology in ways we rarely demand from ourselves.